 The first 7 reps activate the muscle and get blood pumping into the muscle belly.
 This helps potentiate the muscle and prepare it for hard exercise.
-The heavy set of 3 reps stimulate motor unit recruitment, which will contribute to muscle growth.
+The heavy set of 3 reps stimulates motor unit recruitment, which will contribute to muscle growth.
 The last 7 reps are excruciating and the most difficult.
 This is how to grow big arms!

 The Issue with Arm Training

 Here’s the issue with arm training.
 Your triceps and biceps get used in pushing and pulling movements.
-This is why triceps are paired with chest workouts, and biceps with back workouts.
+This is why triceps are paired with chest workouts and biceps with back workouts.
 Your arms can handle more volume than you think!

 The major action of your triceps is to extend the elbow joint (think of skullcrushers).
 Your triceps have 3 heads: the lateral, medial and long head.
-Of all of then, the long head of your triceps is the largest.
+Of all of them, the long head of your triceps is the largest.
 Pushdowns primarily work the medial and lateral head, while any tricep exercise overhead (like a cable overhead extension) will use the long head.

 Your biceps in comparison have two heads, the short and long head.

-Your biceps are responsible for flexing at the elbow joint and rotate the forearm.
+Your biceps are responsible for flexing at the elbow joint and rotating the forearm.
 Any pulling movements (rows) you’ll nail your biceps just due to the nature of the program.
 Hammer curls will hit the long head (outer portion) while supinated curls will hit the short head.

 Why do you care about all of this?

-Chances are you don’t workout as hard as you think, especially your arms.
-With the 7-3-7 technique we can guarantee you’re hitting your arms with enough volume and load.
+Chances are you don’t work out as hard as you think, especially your arms.
+With the 7-3-7 technique, we can guarantee you’re hitting your arms with enough volume and load.
 Volume is the overall amount of sets and reps you perform and load is relative weight.